 OTS leases a portion of its building space to retailers under noncancellable operating leases expiring at various dates through 2011.
 Some of the leases provide renewal options.
-The leases provide for annual base rent.
-In addition, some leases provide for contingency rents for increased building costs, annual increases based upon changes in the Consumer Price Index, or a percentage of sales in excess of a specified amount.
+The leases provide for annual base rent, some are subject to contingency rents for increased building costs, annual increases based upon changes in the Consumer Price Index, or a percentage of sales in excess of a specified amount.
 Other leases provide for fixed future increases in rents over the term of the lease.
 OTS also subleases some of its existing unused leased facilities under similar terms.